Nonequilibrium Polaritonics - Nonlinear Effects and Optical Switching: Abstract

 \section{Abstract}

-We report a theoretical non-equilibrium description of polaritonics and we propose ultrafast all-optical switching due to highly nonlinear polaritonics.
-The electronic band structure within gold (Au) nano grains is modified by external laser light.
-The Au grains are coupled to a single mode photonic waveguide and we derive a strong transmission reduction of switching originating from the establishd quantum interference with a finite lifetime.
+In this article a microscopic electronic non-equilibrium effect, highly nonlinear polaritonics, is proposed to mediate an ultrafast all-optical switching.
+The electronic band structure within gold (Au) nano grains shall be modified by external laser light, namely the Franz-Keldysh effect, and the modified electronic density of states within the Au grains are coupled to a single mode photonic waveguide.
+Using this microscopic polaritonic coupling without ever including any macroscopic influences due to the geometric arrangement a strong transmission reduction originating from the established quantum interference is derived.
+The lifetime of the coupled states is heavily dependent on the Fano resonance type binding and the amplitude of the applied electric field.
+Besides the Fano signatures the microscopic coupling photon-electron-photon leads to a gaped electronic density of states within the Au nano-grains.